Ultimate Seed Crackers (Flax Seed Crackers)

 - In a large mixing bowl, add the pumpkin seeds and all remaining ingredients.
 Stir together for a minute, until the seeds start to gel together.

 - Get two 11x17 baking sheets and set aside.
 Place half the mixture on a large piece of parchment paper.
 Place another piece of parchment paper on top and roll to your desired thickness.
 Repeat with the other half.

-- If scoring, use a knife to score the mixture into evenly sized pieces.
+- Use a knife to score the mixture into evenly sized pieces.

 - Place the parchment sheets with the cracker mixture onto the baking sheets and cook for 2 1/2 to 3 hours or until fully dehydrated, rotating the pans half-way through.
 Allow crackers to cool completely, then break apart.

 - Store the crackers for up to two weeks in a sealed container in the pantry.

 ©Downshiftology.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.